PROTECTING

 Closure planning

-Other prominent domains needing to be considered in terms of closure, are site infrastructure and the TSF, which also have dedicated closure intervention plans.
+Other prominent domains that need to be considered in terms of closure are site infrastructure and the TSF, which also have dedicated closure intervention plans.
 The tailings will be managed in a manner that will prevent aeolian and fluvial soil erosion, while seepage will be recovered and allowed to evaporate in the open pit.
 The processing plant and the mine’s infrastructure will be demolished as per the demolition strategy and cost estimate.
 Materials not leaving the mine site will be disposed of safely in the open pit and sufficiently covered with waste rock so that they cannot cause future harm.